Last updated: January 2026 · 7 min read

 Can I apply for a Building Permit online in San Jose?

-San Jose offers digital permit applications through the SJ Permits online portal.
-Applicants can submit comprehensive documentation electronically, streamlining the initial review process.
+Yes, San Jose offers online permit applications through the SJ Permits portal.
+Digital submissions are preferred and can expedite the review process compared to traditional paper applications.

 Do I need a contractor for a Building Permit?